-- 6.1.
-All students, faculty, and staff are encouraged to explore any and all digital technology offered by the Hanover Public Schools, whether through installed hardware and software or through approved network connections. - 6.2.
-All students, faculty, and staff are encouraged to share the digital media that they create (along with production techniques) with all other members of the Hanover community.
-Please contact the Director of Technology for methods of dissemination. - 6.3.
-In the "Web 2.0" world, social networking-the sharing of ideas, opinions, and media across networks (especially the Internet)-brings us all closer.
-Anyone who discovers interesting websites of educational value is encouraged to contact his or her teacher, school Principal or the Director of Technology for posting these sites in the appropriate places. - 7.
-Unacceptable Use of Digital Technology - 7.1.
+- 7.1.
 No member of the faculty, the staff, or the student body will use Hanover Public Schools' digital technology to defame, slander, or libel any person. - 7.2.
-Cyberbullying, which is the repeated use by one or more students or by a school staff member of an electronic expression including the transfer of signs, signals, writing, images, sounds, data or intelligence of any nature transmitted in whole or in part by a wire, radio, electromagnetic, photo electronic or photo optical system, including but not limited to, electronic mail, internet communications, instant messages or facsimile communications, creation of web pages or blogs in which the creator assumes the identity of another person, the knowing impersonation of another person as the author of posted content or messages, or the distribution of communication to more than one person or the posting of material on an electronic medium that may be accessed by one or more persons), alone or in combination with any written or verbal expressions or physical acts or gestures, directed at a victim that: (i) causes physical or emotional harm to the victim or damage to the victim's property; (ii) places the victim in reasonable fear of harm to himself or of damage to his property; (iii) creates a hostile environment at school for the victim; (iv) infringes on the rights of the victim at school; or (v) materially and substantially disrupts the education process or the orderly operation of the school.
+Cyberbullying, which is the repeated use by one or more students or by a school staff member of an electronic expression including the transfer of signs, signals, writing, images, sounds, data or intelligence of any nature transmitted in whole or in part by a wire, radio, electromagnetic, photo electronic or photo optical system, including but not limited to, electronic mail, internet communications, instant messages or facsimile communications, creation of web pages or blogs in which the creator assumes the identity of another person, the knowing impersonation of another person as the author of posted content or messages, or the distribution of communication to more than one person or the posting of material on an electronic medium that may be accessed by one or more persons), alone or in combination with any written or verbal expressions or physical acts or gestures, directed at a victim that: (i) causes physical or emotional harm to the victim or damage to the victim's property; (ii) places the victim in reasonable fear of harm to themself or of damage to his property; (iii) creates a hostile environment at school for the victim; (iv) infringes on the rights of the victim at school; or (v) materially and substantially disrupts the education process or the orderly operation of the school.
 See Massachusetts General Laws, Chapter 71.
 Section 370. - 7.3.
-He or she will not engage in any illegal activities or use the technology for purposes other than as intended in an educational setting. - 7.4.
+One will not engage in any illegal activities or use the technology for purposes other than as intended in an educational setting. - 7.4.
 When faculty, staff, students or guests of the Hanover Public Schools use the network they become an extension of the Hanover Public Schools and are expected to follow the guidelines of this policy.
 Inappropriate use will not be allowed. - 7.5.
 The user will not: - use obscene, mean-spirited, pornographic, profane, inflammatory, racist, threatening, or disrespectful language; - engage in prejudicial or discriminatory attacks, sexual harassment, or other forms of online bullying; - post false or defamatory information about a person or organization, or post information that could cause damage, panic, or disruption.
-This includes, but is not limited to, the posting of broadcast messages or any other actions that cause congestion of the network or interfere with the work of others; - install unauthorized software or download unauthorized software from a remote location or copy software that belongs to the Hanover Public Schools without expressed permission of the Director of Technology; - attempt to go beyond his or her authorized access (hack), make deliberate attempts to disrupt system performance, destroy data (by spreading computer viruses or by any other means), or engage in other illegal activities; - access blocked or prohibited websites through proxy servers that remove identifying information about the user for the purpose of anonymity; - access non-educational gaming sites; - disseminate passwords, codes, access telephone numbers, or account numbers to unauthorized persons; - change the configuration of a computer or network without administrative permission; - use the network to access material that is profane or pornographic or that advocates illegal acts, violence, or discrimination towards other people (e.g., hate literature); - use the network for lobbying or advertising or for passing on information of a purely personal interest;

-- damage or vandalize computers, computer systems, or networks either through physical alteration or through the introduction of malicious digital agents, such as viruses; - trespass in other's folders, work or files, or use another's password.
+This includes, but is not limited to, the posting of broadcast messages or any other actions that cause congestion of the network or interfere with the work of others; - install unauthorized software or download unauthorized software from a remote location or copy software that belongs to the Hanover Public Schools without expressed permission of the Director of Technology; - attempt to go beyond their authorized access (hack), make deliberate attempts to disrupt system performance, destroy data (by spreading computer viruses or by any other means), or engage in other illegal activities; - access blocked or prohibited websites through proxy servers that remove identifying information about the user for the purpose of anonymity; - access non-educational gaming sites; - disseminate passwords, codes, access telephone numbers, or account numbers to unauthorized persons; - change the configuration of a computer or network without administrative permission; - use the network to access material that is profane or pornographic or that advocates illegal acts, violence, or discrimination towards other people (e.g., hate literature); - use the network for lobbying or advertising or for passing on information of a purely personal interest; - damage or vandalize computers, computer systems, or networks either through physical alteration or through the introduction of malicious digital agents, such as viruses; - trespass in other's folders, work or files, or use another's password.